Profit Margin Calculator

 When to use this calculator

-• Before changing price or costs to see the margin impact.
+• Before changing price or cost structure to see how the margin moves.

-• While planning promotions so discounts do not erase profit.
+• While planning promotions so a discount does not silently erase the profit you expected.

 Worked example

 A product sells for $100 with $55 in direct costs.
 Gross profit is $45 and gross margin is 45 percent.
-If operating expenses add $20 per unit, operating profit drops to $25 and operating margin to 25 percent.
+If shipping, packaging, and overhead add another $14, operating profit drops to $31.
+That is the level of detail you need when margin changes depend on the channel rather than the product alone.

 What to do next